philterd/philter/docs/docs/api_and_sdks/api/policies_api.md

 # Policies API

-The Policies API provides endpoints for retrieving, uploading, and deleting [policies](policies_README.md).
+The Policies API provides endpoints for retrieving, uploading, and deleting [policies](../../policies/filter_policies.md).

-> The `curl` example commands shown on this page are written assuming Philter has been enabled for SSL and it is using a self-signed certificate.
+> The `curl` example commands shown on this page are written assuming Philter has been enabled for SSL, and it is using a self-signed certificate.
 If launched from a cloud marketplace, SSL will be enabled automatically with a self-signed SSL certificate.
-See the [SSL/TLS ](settings.md#ssl-tls) settings for more information.
+See the [SSL/TLS ](../../settings.md) settings for more information.
-{style="note"}

 ## Get Policy Names